Precy enjoys helping others learn to speak and appreciate the Filipino language. She also speaks Ilocano.

 Although these words may sound exactly the same, chances are one conveys another meaning.
 It may be a good ice breaker turning a dull moment to a lively fun conversation while learning what the word means but being unaware, it can also turn a good conversation into a confusing one.

-With Tagalog/Filipino and Ilocano both spoken at home, I can tell you indeed it can get confusing at times.
-By experience and doing a little bit of thinking I have come up and wrote down 15 words that exist both in Ilocano and Tagalog sharing the same pronunciation yet having different meanings.
-And yes, these Ilocano words can confuse Filipino speakers.
-Let's get to the list.
+With Filipino/Tagalog and Ilocano both spoken at home, I can tell you indeed it can get confusing at times.
+By experience and jotting down these words, I have came up with 15 words that exist both in Ilocano and Tagalog, most of them sharing the same pronunciation.
+And yes, these Ilocano words can confuse Filipino/Tagalog speakers.
+Let's get on the list and find out what these words mean in Ilocano.

 An Ilocano word that wouldn't fail to make a Tagalog/Filipino speaker wonder and think about something else when hearing this.
 That is, if they have no clue that the speaker means something else.
 Utong is your Ilocano word for long beans, a common vegetable in Filipino dishes and often one of the ingredients on the Ilocano dish dinengdeng as well as pinakbet.